computational-psychology/stimupy/docs/getting_started/find_stimulus.md

 ### Autocompletion in interactive interpreters

-If you’re using IPython or Jupyter Notebook, you can explore module contents using <TAB> completion:
+Most consoles and IDEs that you may use (IPython, Jupyter Notebook, Spyder, VSCode, ...) should be able to autocomplete while typing, usually using <TAB>:

 ```
 >>> stimupy.<TAB>
 ```

-## Using `help()` to list contents
+### Using `help()` to list contents

-You can use Python’s built-in `help()` function to inspect submodules, functions, and their documentation.
+You can use Python's built-in `help()` function to inspect submodules, functions, and their documentation.

-To get a list of all submodules and functions, you can use the `help` function in Python.
+For modules, this will also list all its submodules and functions.

 **Top-level overview:**